-Ms. Nova became executive director of Three Rivers Young Peoples Orchestras at the start of the 2011-12 season.
-During her tenure, TRYPO has dramatically expanded its program offerings (such as through Youth Chamber Connection, new summer programs, outreach programs, touring, etc.), significantly increased the number of students it serves annually (up 83%), and created numerous new community partnerships (Duquesne University, Pittsburgh Youth Symphony Orchestra, Pittsburgh Symphony Orchestra, Chautauqua Institute, Pittsburgh Youth Chorus, etc.), resulting in a thriving and fiscally sound organization that is truly making a difference in the lives of Pittsburgh’s musically talented youth.
+Mrs. Nova became executive director of Three Rivers Young Peoples Orchestras at the start of the 2011-12 season.
+During her tenure, TRYPO has dramatically expanded its program offerings, significantly increased the number of students it serves annually, and created numerous new community partnerships, resulting in a thriving and fiscally sound organization that is truly making a difference in the lives of Pittsburgh’s musically talented youth.

 Ana María Díaz